Davdouv/IMACMAN/README.md

 # IMACMAN

-IMACMAN is a 3D game made in .cpp with OpenGL3 by a group of 3 IMAC Students
+IMACMAN is a 3D game made in .cpp with OpenGL3 by a group of 3 IMAC Students.
+It's basically Pacman Game, but in 3D

 ## HOW TO GET THE SOURCE CODE